valueflows/valueflows/docs/README.md

 Value Flows is a set of common vocabularies to describe flows of economic resources of all kinds within distributed economic ecosystems.

 Purpose: to enable internetworking among many different software projects for resource planning and accounting within fractal networks of people and groups.
-The vocabulary will work for any kind of economic activity, but the focus is to facilitate groups experimenting with solidarity / cooperative / collaborative / small business ecosystem / transitional economies.
+The vocabulary will work for any kind of economic activity, but the focus is to facilitate groups experimenting with solidarity / cooperative / collaborative / small business ecosystem / commons based peer production / any transitional economies.

 Or, with less buzzwords, "let's help a lot of alternative economic software projects that are solving different pieces of the same puzzle be able to work together".